What is Lean project management?

-3. Information waiting in someone’s head to be shared with someone that needs it – e.g., What are the test results?.
+3. Information waiting in someone’s head to be shared with someone that needs it.
+For example, the result of testing.

 The duration of time when something is ready to be worked on, but is waiting for someone to work on it, is called “wait time” or “queue time.”
 The duration between starting a task and completing a task is called “execute time.”
 In traditional product development, wait time is typically much greater than execute time.